neal-o-r/t-inb-t/README.md

 # táinbót
-a bot for the táin
+A bot for the Táin - [www.twitter.com/antainbot](http://www.twitter.com/antainbot)